 FAA Bill May Provide Relief To Air Travelers In Cramped Seats

-Air travelers frustrated by having very little leg room and narrow seats might finally see some relief under legislation passed Wednesday by the U.S. Senate.
-A bill reauthorizing the Federal Aviation Administration, which passed on a vote of 93 to 6, includes a provision requiring the FAA to set a minimum size for commercial airplane seats, including a minimum pitch, or distance between seats.
+Air travelers frustrated by having very little legroom and narrow seats might finally see some relief under legislation passed Wednesday by the U.S. Senate.
+A bill reauthorizing the Federal Aviation Administration, which passed on a vote of 93-6, includes a provision requiring the FAA to set a minimum size for commercial airplane seats, including a minimum pitch, or distance between seats.

 Airlines have been shrinking that distance in recent years in order to cram more seats and passengers onto planes and squeeze more revenue out of each flight.

 The bill also provides nearly $1.7 billion in disaster aid to help residents in the Carolinas and other states recover from Hurricane Florence and other recent disasters.
-Lawmakers say the funding for those affected by Hurricane Florence is just a down payment, and that billions of dollars of additional funding will probably be needed in the future.
+Lawmakers say that the funding for those affected by Hurricane Florence is just a down payment and that billions of dollars of additional funding will probably be needed in the future.

 Relief for cramped air travelers